Examining the Tableau Font

 , has a great post here on these big indicator numbers

 , which he refers to as BANs (Big-Ass Numbers).
 These heavier fonts are often a good choice for these purposes.
 I'm hopeful that one day Tableau will allow us to use any web font so that fonts like Franklin Gothic Heavy or Leviathan HTF Black can be used on all of these platforms.
-Until then, the Tableau family of fonts gives use more option.
+Until then, the Tableau family of fonts gives us a few more option.

 Below are a few of these fonts for comparison.
 Notice the different weight they each have.